adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

 Note: When a user joins or leaves the system, at most two people's tier will be changed and the method `_checkBoundariesAndRecord` will find exactly whose tier is going to change and record them.

+### Key points to note
+- Any user who stakes less than `minStakeAmount` will be in Tier3 permanently and out of the tree/tier system(won't get promoted) even if they stake more later.
+- Any user who unstakes and the balance went less than `minStakeAmount` they will also be moved out of the tree/tier system and will be in Tier 3 permanently.
+- Any users who is out of the tree/system can stake more at any time but will only be earning interest at Tier3 apy.
+- Compounding is not allowed for user who is out of the tree/system.

 ## Administrative Functions

 ### APY Management